Kevin Swayne: Professional career

 Swayne went undrafted in the 1997 NFL draft despite his record-setting performances the year before.
 He was, however, signed to the scout team of the Chicago Bears.
 He was never activated and was soon released.

 Swayne joined the Arena Football League's Iowa Barnstormers in 1998, and was an immediate sensation.
 He was named the team MVP, was named to the AFL's All-Rookie team, and was given the AFL's "Don't Blink" award for being the League's most exciting player.
 He led the Barnstormers in points (96) as well as total yards (1,381).
 In his second season with the Barnstormers, Swayne again led the team in points, but his total was more than double his previous sum, with 206 points in that season alone.
 He once again led the team in yards (2074) as well as yards per game (148.1).
 He returned kicks for Iowa in 1999, and led the team with 484 kick return yards and two touchdowns.

-He was signed wot the Philadelphia Eagles's practice squad in 1999.
-He accepted an offer to come play for the National Football League's San Diego Chargers in 2000.
+He was signed to the Philadelphia Eagles's practice squad in 1999.
+He accepted an offer to come play for the San Diego Chargers in 2000.
 He never saw the field, though, as he was cut during training camp.

-During most of football's "off-season", Swayne was still playing.
-The now-defunct XFL had been started by Vince McMahon, and Swayne was eager to try out.
+During most of football's "offseason", Swayne was still playing.
+The XFL had been started by Vince McMahon, and Swayne was eager to try out.
 He was given a spot on the Orlando Rage.
 On February 3, 2001, Swayne caught a Jeff Brohm pass to score the XFL's first touchdown.
 He was one of the Rage's stars that season, but would never play again in the league.
 Swayne also played in the Arena League for the newly founded New York Dragons which was really the Iowa Barnstormers moved to New York.
 He set a new high in receiving yardage, with 1,890 to lead the team for the third straight season.
 He also set a record for TD receptions in one game, with seven against the Carolina Cobras.
-However, his XFL and AFL success sparked bigger things for Swayne.
-The New York Jets offered him a three-year contract, and he accepted.
+He was named First-team All-Arena for 2001.
+Afterward, the New York Jets offered him a three-year contract.
 With the Jets, Swayne played in 15 games, starting two, and caught 13 passes for 203 yards.
 He ranked third on the team in each of the last two categories, and had a generally productive season as the team's slot receiver.
-He also had one reception for 15 yards in the Jets' playoff game against the Oakland Raiders, which was lost 22-24.
+He also had one reception for 15 yards in the Jets' playoff game against the Oakland Raiders, which was lost 22–24.
+With his play in all three leagues, he became the first player in professional football history to play football for 12 consecutive months.

 Swayne's third year with the Jets was arguably his best.
 Although his role with the team became diminished and he only caught two passes, one of those passes was the most important of his career.
-In a 24-17 win over the Tennessee Titans on Monday Night Football, Swayne caught a 27-yard strike for his only career NFL touchdown.
+In a 24–17 win over the Tennessee Titans on Monday Night Football, Swayne caught a 27-yard strike for his only career NFL touchdown.
 That score was the deciding margin, as the Jets earned a seven-point win.
 Swayne caught a two-yard pass the next week for his last NFL catch.
 The Jets decided not to renew Swayne's contract and let him go as a free agent.
-He was signed by the Washington Redskins on March 26, 2004 and released by the team on April 2, 2004.
+He was signed by the Washington Redskins on March 26, 2004 and released by the team on April 2.